nodejs/nodejs.org/pages/en/about/governance.md

 The project is governed by the [Technical Steering Committee (TSC)][] which is responsible for high-level guidance of the project.
-TSC is a subset of active Collaborators and who are nominated by other existing TSC members.
+TSC is a subset of active Collaborators who are nominated by other existing TSC members.

 [consensus seeking]: https://en.wikipedia.org/wiki/Consensus-seeking_decision-making